gonzalocasas/Specifications/docs/index.md

 also implement mechanisms such as Geolocation and send to the corresponding application some interesting meta-data.

-An Handler could be either part of an application or a standalone trusty server on which application may register.
+A Handler could be either part of an application or a standalone trusty server on which application may register.
 The Things Network will provide Handlers as part of the whole network but - and this is true for any component - anyone could create its own implementation as long as it is compliant to the following specifications.